With investment, your capital is at risk. Taxation depends on individual circumstances. Tax rules may change.

 The Government also gives you tax relief on pension contributions up to your annual allowance (more on the annual allowance below).
 Anything you invest will be topped up by 20% automatically.

-Higher-rate taxpayers can claim back another 20% through their tax returns.
-Additional-rate taxpayers can claim back another 25% through their tax returns.
+Higher-rate taxpayers can claim back another 20% through their self-assessment tax returns.
+Additional-rate taxpayers can claim back another 25% through their self-assessment tax returns.

 Prevailing tax rates and reliefs depend on your individual circumstances and are subject to change.